 Please do not wait until the last minute as it takes approximately 45 minutes to complete the process.
-It is strongly recommended to plan ahead and make an appointment when obtaining a marriage license (both parties must be present).
+It is strongly recommended to plan ahead when obtaining a marriage license (both parties must be present) and it is by appointment ONLY.
 The process may be expedited if you complete the Intentions Form in advance as there is a lot of information that needs to be provided.

 Instruction for Completing Intentions

 Complete every item carefully by typing or neatly printing in BLACK ink only.

 Enter UNKNOWN in box if you do not know a piece of information (such as parent's place of birth)